openstack-archive/fuel-library/docs/pages/advanced-topics/0020-custom-plug-ins.rst

 Fuel usage scenarios and how they affect installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Two basic FUEL usage scenarios exist.
+Two basic Fuel usage scenarios exist.

-In the first scenario, a deployment engineer takes the FUEL ISO image, deploys the master node, makes necessary changes to configuration files, and then deploys OpenStack.
+In the first scenario, a deployment engineer takes the Fuel ISO image, deploys the master node, makes necessary changes to configuration files, and then deploys OpenStack.
 In this scenario, each node gets a clean OpenStack installation.

 In the second scenario, the master node and other nodes in the cluster have already been installed, and the deployment engineer has to deploy OpenStack to an existing configuration.